Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Price & Value

 New electric cargo bikes can range from around $1,500 to as high as $8,000 or more.
-So, what makes some bikes so much more expensive and how much should you spend?
+So, what makes some bikes so much more expensive, and how much should you spend?
 Realistically, they all work pretty darn well, but spending more typically gets you a higher quality, higher performance bike.

 Budget

-Budget-friendly electric cargo bikes typically cost around $2,500 or less.
-These bikes are almost always sold directly from the brand to the consumer, usually have rear hub motors, and come equipped with lower-end but functional components.
-While the performance is a bit less refined, the affordable models we tested certainly get the job done but can feel a little clunky at times.
-A great example is the Lectric XPedition ($1,808).
+A great example is the Lectric XPedition ($1,793).
 While the delivery may not be quite as smooth as higher-end models with more advanced torque sensors, it still has ample power to push speeds up to 28 mph.
 The components may not be name-brand, but they still work well enough for shifting between gears and controlling your speed.
 They may not be the brightest, but it comes with front and rear lights.
 Still, it can handle lots of cargo, just like the more expensive competition.

 Mid-Tier

-Between around $2,500 and $4,000, we enter the middle of the electric cargo bike price range.
-While most still have rear hub motors, they typically come with more advanced torque sensors that provide a much smoother and more natural feeling power delivery.
 The components are usually a step up from the budget models as well, with nicer shifters, higher-quality brakes, and brighter lights.
 Take the Specialized Globe Haul LT ($3,500), for example.
 This bike won numerous awards when it was launched — including our best overall title — for providing a price-to-performance ratio that few other bikes can match.
 It has plenty of power, a large battery and impressive range, an ultra-smooth and stable ride, great components, and an excellent feature set.
 You could spend more, but do you need to?

 The Ferla Royce 2 electric cargo bike

-The Ferla Royce 2 is a high end front box model that can transport up to four kids in comfort and style; (photo/Jeremy Benson)
+The Ferla Royce 2 is a high-end front box model that can transport up to four kids in comfort and style; (photo/Jeremy Benson)

 Premium

-From around $4,000 and up, we enter the high end of the electric cargo bike market.
-These bikes typically come with fancier motors, top-of-the-line components, front suspension, or have specialized designs for hauling kids or other cargo.
-In this price range, long tail models like Tern HSD P5i ($4,599) and the Yuba Spicy Curry ($5,039) feature mid-drive motors with the smoothest and most natural power delivery.
+In this price range, long-tail models like Tern HSD P5i ($4,599) and the Yuba Spicy Curry ($4,000-4,800) feature mid-drive motors with the smoothest and most natural power delivery.
 They also come with top-tier drivetrains, excellent brakes, better controls and displays, and somehow manage to weigh significantly less — closer to 60 pounds — while being able to haul just as much.

-Other bikes in this price range, like the Ferla Royce 2 ($5,499) and the Bunch Original ($5,799), have more complex designs to carry cargo in the front.
+Other bikes in this price range, like the Ferla Royce 2 ($5,999 and up) and the Bunch Original ($6,499), have more complex designs to carry cargo in the front.
 With three wheels and a large front box that can accommodate up to four small passengers and a rider, these bikes are arguably more capable of replacing a vehicle if they suit your needs.
-The engineering and additional materials needed to make bikes like this drive the price up, not to mention the fancy wood finishes plus all of the usual electric bike components.
-Still, they are less expensive than just about any vehicle, and arguably a lot more fun for the whole family.

 Frequently Asked Questions